zacnider/fhevm-example-access-control-accesscontrol/README.md

 # EntropyAccessControl

-Access control with EntropyOracle, FHE.allow and FHE.allowTransient
+Learn how to implement access control for encrypted values using FHE.allow and FHE.allowTransient

+## 🎓 What You'll Learn

+This example teaches you how to use FHEVM to build privacy-preserving smart contracts.
+You'll learn step-by-step how to implement encrypted operations, manage permissions, and work with encrypted data.

 ## 🚀 Quick Start